The History Of Indonesian Food In Caribbean Cuisine

 Indonesian Nasi Goreng for Breakfast

-For a true feeling of Indonesia in the Caribbean, order a plate of nasi goreng, which means fried rice in Indonesian.
-Rice is wok fried with vegetables, meat, and egg and typically served as one large scoop with a fried egg on top.
-Swirl a spoonful of sambal or two into the rice for extra kick.
-Best of all, you can order this meal any time of day and still have an authentic experience — many Indonesian people start their morning with nasi goreng.
+What is nasi goreng?
+It’s a type of Indonesian fried rice, where the rice is wok fried with vegetables, meat, and egg and typically served as one large scoop with a fried egg on top.
+Swirl a spoonful of sambal or two into the rice for an extra kick.
 Order mie goreng to savor the same dish with egg noodles in lieu of fried rice.

 Book Now

-Discover how Indo Caribbean culture has influenced the flavors of Caribbean cuisine on your next cruise.
+Discover how Indo - Caribbean food culture has influenced the flavors of Caribbean cuisine on your next cruise.

 Aruba Pink Flamingos Walking by the Beach